• Home

 To Use: Add 1 cup of the sinus congestion relief bath salts to your warm bath water.
 Stir with your hand to dissolve the bath salts.
 These vaporizing bath salts are ideal for when you have sinus congestion from a cold.

 Essential oils can be used in a diffuser, too, for natural sinus congestion relief.
 Don’t limit yourself to nasal decongestion only in a hot bath!
-I love this essential oil diffuser.
+I love using essential oil diffusers.
 You can have it on in your home all day long to get continuous vapors for sinus relief.

 This wellness foot soak recipe is a great way to warm your feet.
 It’s made with ingredients found in doTERRA’s On Guard essential oil blend, which is known for its ability to help support the immune system.